sblakedev/Project-3/README.md

 ### User Experience
 #### User Stories
 * User Goals
-    a.
-As a User, I want to understand the main purpose of the site.
+    1. As a User, I want to understand the main purpose of the site.
-    b.
-As a User, I want to be given an option to play the game or not.
+    2. As a User, I want to be given an option to play the game or not.
-    c.
-As a User, I want to understand the rules of the game.
+    3. As a User, I want to understand the rules of the game.
-    d.
-As a User, I want to be able to guess a letter and know that the game recognises my choice.
+    4. As a User, I want to be able to guess a letter and know that the game recognises my choice.
-    e.
-As a User, I want to be able to see how many guesses I have made and see my current score.
+    5. As a User, I want to be able to see how many guesses I have made and see my current score.
-    f.
-As a User, I want to be able to get my final score when the game is finished.
+    6. As a User, when the game ends, I want to see what the word was.
-    g.
-As a User, when the game is finished, I want to be able to choose to play again or exit the game.
+    7. As a User, when the game is finished, I want to be able to choose to play again or exit the game.
-    h.
-As a User, I want to be able to exit the game at any point.

 ---